shadolee/CFA-Project-Directory/README.md

 ## Major Project 3:

-[React Redux Bookstore](https://github.com/shadolee/CFA-React-Redux-Bookstore): a Javascript application utilising ReactJS, React-Redux, NodeJS, ExpressJS, MongoDB & Bootstrap.
+[Term 3 React Redux Bookstore Project](https://github.com/shadolee/CFA-React-Redux-Bookstore): a Javascript application utilising ReactJS, React-Redux, NodeJS, ExpressJS, MongoDB & Bootstrap.
 This application is designed for students at a specific college to be able to pruchase their textbooks directly through the college website, rather than doing so externally.
 This application would be integrated into the college's existing website.

 ### Other Term 3 Projects: